banner of finescrollsaw fretwork patterns

 This is a remarkable fretwork pendulum clock ornamented with cherubs, dragons, sirens and four small fretworked boxes that form the base.
 The clock is designed to be completed with a pendulum system, but a simple clock insert is also possible.
 This pattern is based in an old Italian design that I have restored carefully in the computer.

 The clock is designed to be made preferably with 1/2, 1/4 and 1/8 inches wood or with 12, 6 and 3 mm. wood, but of course other wood thickness can be used scaling the pattern.
-The following table gives the measures of the clock depending on the wood width you use:
+The following table gives the measures of the clock depending on the wood thickness you use:

 Clock height Clock width Clock depth